DeveloperHero/graph-lite/README.txt

 = How do I show the graph? =

 A unique short-code is generated for every graph.
-You can show your graphs anywhere by inserting the shortcode.
+You can show your charts anywhere by inserting the shortcode.

 = Is it responsive? =

-Graphs will adjust size based on the screen and available space (parent div).
+Charts will adjust size based on the screen and available space (parent div).

 = Is there a pro-version? =